Computer Science Placement Test: Topic List

 - Label chart axes, set axis data source, set appropriate scales;

-- Add trend lines and forecasts to graphs, then use the trend line equation for estimating values;
+- Add trend lines to graphs, and use the trend line equation for estimating values;

 - Sort and filter data;